400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Walnuts

-Among lectin-free oils, coconut oil should be the first choice for frying, as it has the highest proportion of stable saturated fatty acids:
+Among lectin-free oils, coconut oil should be the first choice for frying, as it has the highest proportion of heat-stable saturated fatty acids:

 • Algae